ohscar/rmalloc/doc/paper/allocator-types.rst

 ==================
 Certain applications use a large amount of objects of the same size that are allocated and freed continuously.
-This information can be used to create specialized pool allocators for different object sizes, where each pool can be easily stored in an array of :math:`N*sizeof(object)` bytes, allowing for fast lookup by alloc and free.
+This information can be used to create specialized pool allocators for different object sizes, where each pool can be easily stored in an array of :math:`N*sizeof(object)` bytes, allowing for fast lookup by malloc and free.
 For example, in an action computer game where both the player and the enemies shoot projectiles with weapons, said projectiles must be kept track of by means of an object in memory.
 In a game where there could potentially exist a very large amount of projectiles in action at the same time, an equal amount of allocation and freeing is done, often randomly.
-In order to optimize usage of system memory, all allocation of bullet objects would be contained to the same  *pool* of memory.
-A very simple such allocator would be a simple list of objects and the allocator would more or less just return the index to the next unused block, leading to malloc and free that both have :math:`O(1)` in time complexity with very little overhead and fragmentation.
+In order to optimize usage of system memory, all allocation of projectile objects would be contained to the same  *pool* of memory.
+A very simple such allocator would be a simple list of objects and the allocator could just return the index to the next unused block, leading to malloc and free that both have :math:`O(1)` in time complexity with very little overhead and fragmentation.
 The usual strategies for growing the list apply, such as doubling the size of the list when all items in the list are used.

 Arena Allocator
 ==================
-Code with data structures that are related to each other can be allocated from the same arena, or region, of memory, for example a document in a word processor.
+Code with data structures that are related to each other can be allocated from the same arena, or memory region, for example a document in a word processor.
 Instead of allocating memory from the system, the allocator requests data from a pre-allocated larger chunk of data (allocated earlier from the system).
 The main point of this type of allocator is quick destruction of all memory related to the working data (i.e. the document), without having to traverse each